TxWRI/lavaca-nutrients/reports/model_assessment/model_assessment.md

 Left-censored nutrient concentrations were not uncommon in this dataset.
 Several methods are available to account for censored data.
 We decided to transform left-censored data to one-half the detection limit based on the fact that higher concentrations and loadings are typically associated with high-flow events and low-flow/low-concentration events will account for a small proportion of total loadings [@mcdowellImplicationsLagTimes2021].
 The "cenGAM" package in R provides the Tobit I family to accommodate censored data using the "gam" function in R. Censored Gamma models can be fit using a Bayesian framework with the "brms" package in R. Initial exploration using "cenGAM" and "brms" packages resulted in models that overestimated nutrient concentrations relative to "mgcv" [@bergbuschUnexpectedShiftPhytoplankton2021].
 All models were fit using the Gamma family and log link function.

 Hold-out data is often used to validate predictive ability of a model.
 Given the small-sample size, we used all the available data to fit models at each site and implemented repeated 5-fold cross validation to assess model performance.
-Cross-validation predictions were assessed using King-Glupta Efficiency (KGE), R^2^, and Percent Bias across all folds.
+Cross-validation predictions were assessed using Nash-Sutcliffe Efficiency (NSE), R^2^, and Percent Bias across all folds.

 # Model Results